Josh Goot: Brand's identity

 Goot also emphasises silk fabrics, Australian Merino wool and bonded viscose nylons to build an investment for the modern woman.

 In 2013, Goot said, "What I wanted to do with the label was to create a modern, urban, Australian fashion brand.
 It was born out of these core ideals of modernity, modernism and a sense of sport, and I wanted it to capture an Australian point of view in a new way that hadn’t been expressed before."
 That year, Goot spoke at the Australian Financial Review’s Bespoke Summit at the Sydney Opera House about building a luxury fashion label in Australia.

-Voluntary Administration
+Liquidation

-In February 2015, Josh Goot entered the Voluntary Administration.
-Goot spoke openly of the company’s "downward spiral", citing "well-documented external factors at play within the domestic industry."
-The company emerged from Voluntary Administration and control was returned to Goot as sole director.
+In February 2015, Josh Goot’s eponymous fashion label entered voluntary administration amid financial difficulties.
+Goot publicly described the business as being in a “downward spiral”, citing “well-documented external factors at play within the domestic industry.”
+Josh Goot Pty Limited (ACN 129 449 565) was placed into creditors’ voluntary liquidation, with liquidators appointed on 26 March 2019, according to an Australian Securities and Investments Commission published notice.